Innolutionlabs/HTML-Hack-Detector/README.md

 HTML-Hack-Detector
 ==================

-This is small jquey plugin that scures html on browser by developer tools.
+This is small,free and open source jquey plugin that scures html on browser by developer tools.